 This change could benefit current and future students.
 Not all children learn well in a classroom setting, and the rise of online learning options could help students who have learning difficulties, who are subject to bullying at school, and those who are unable to attend school for medical reasons.
 Robust online learning options can help these students get the same rich educational experience as in-person students.

-Never has the scientific community been quite as focused as it is at this exact moment.
+Never in recent history has the scientific community been quite as focused as it is at this exact moment.
 COVID-19 has impacted the entire world, and scientists are in a race to come up with treatments, vaccines, and rapid tests that will benefit society and allow us to return to normal as soon as possible.
 Now that we see the unharnessed power of scientists, we look forward to seeing how this collaboration will change the future of health care.